ucdavis-bioinformatics-training/2021-March-Single-Cell-RNA-Seq-Analysis/base/cli_prerequisites.md

 ## Create and Destroy

 We already learned one command that will create a file, touch.
-Lets create a folder in /share/workshop for you to work in and then another directory cli.
-We will use the environment variable $USER, that contains your username.

     cd  # home again
     echo $USER # echo to screen the contents of the variable $USER